 I always fight to help you keep pushing your pay rate and efficiency up, ideally through amazing part-time jobs (they are AMAZING!), but if you are on hard times it can get hard to keep that trend up.
-Even so, you might be forced into that bad money situation.

 I get it.
-Everyone needs a little extra cash in their pocket, especially if there may be a looming financial crisis.
-And sometimes stimulus packages do a number on the economy too.
-So I won’t judge if you’re thinking about some jobs that pay under the table.
-You can even use it as an opportunity for starting a business from home.
+Everyone needs a little extra cash in their pocket sometimes, so I won’t judge if you’re thinking about some jobs that pay under the table.

 The topic of under the table jobs has been popping up all around me.